dotcomrow/k8s-api-gateway/GRAVITEE_ANNOTATIONS.md

 ## OpenAPI import (if supported by the discovery provider)
 - `gravitee.io/definition-openapi-url`
 - `gravitee.io/definition-openapi` (inline; keep within K8s annotation size limits)

+Note: `definition-openapi-url` is used to generate a Swagger page in GKO; inline OpenAPI content is not consumed by the current sync controller.